Axia-Tech/AXIA-wiki/axiasolar-wiki/translated_docs/zh-CN/learn-phragmen.md

 #### Off-Chain Phragmén

 Given the large set of nominators and validators, Phragmén's method is a difficult optimization problem.
-AXIASolar uses off-chain workers to compute the result off-chain and submit a transaction to propose the set of winners.
+AXIA uses off-chain workers to compute the result off-chain and submit a transaction to propose the set of winners.
 The reason for performing this computation off-chain is to keep a constant block time of six seconds and prevent long block times at the end of each era, when the validator election takes place.

 Because certain user actions, like changing nominations, can change the outcome of the Phragmén election, the system forbids calls to these functions for the last quarter of the session before an era change.
 These functions are not permitted: